FAQ for the CNMs

 Will medical students or residents be involved in my birth?

-Although Ohio State is a major medical center and teaching hospital, resident and medical student involvement in your birth process should be minimal if at all.
+Although Ohio State is a major medical center and teaching hospital, resident and medical student involvement in your birth should be minimal if any.
 If you are sent in to be evaluated for possible labor or a problem, you may receive care from a resident at that time.
-However know that they will just be evaluating you and notifying the midwife on call of their findings.
-The midwife or if needed, collaborating physician, will be in charge of your care at all times.
-On a side note, if you are willing to have a resident or medical student observe your birth, this is always a great experience for them to witness natural childbirth and hopefully learn from it.
-But this is always your choice!
+Please be aware that they will just be evaluating you and notifying the midwife on call of their findings.
+The midwife will still be in charge of your care at all times.
+On a side note, if you are willing to have a resident or medical student observe your birth, it can be a great learning experience for them to see a birth that differs from what they are used to seeing.

 Which midwife will deliver my baby?